-In Trulia’s Winter 2012 Rent vs. Buy Index, it was reported that it’s cheaper to own than rent in 98 of 100 largest U.S. cities.
-As home prices have been falling since 2006, rent has been rising.
+In Trulia's Rent vs. Buy Index, it was reported that it's cheaper to own than rent in 98 of 100 largest U.S. cities.
+While home prices have been falling, rent has been rising.
 Today, it can cost 15 to 20 percent more to rent in some areas.

 1) VA loans have relaxed qualifying

-A VA loan can be obtained with no money down up to conforming loan limits.
-In most cities across the country, the conforming loan limit is $417,000, but can be higher in high-cost areas.
-For example, an eligible borrower could obtain a home in Orange County, California for up to $621,000 with no cash down.
-VA-eligible borrowers need not worry about coming up with enough cash for a down payment on most home purchases.
-Almost all other loan programs require 3.5 to 20 percent down.
-The federal guarantee provides added security on a VA loan, so lenders don’t need to require that down payment to be made.
+You can get a VA loan with no money down up to conforming loan limits.
+In most cities across the country, the conforming loan limit is $424,100, but can be higher in high-cost areas.
+For example, an eligible borrower could obtain a home in Orange County, California for over $600,000 with no cash down. most VA-eligible borrowers don't need to worry about coming up with a down payment either.
+Most other loan programs require 3.5 to 20 percent down payment.
+The federal guarantee provides added security on a VA loan, so lenders don't need a down payment.